Sarah De Bono

-Sarah Renee De Bono (born 6 March 1992) is an Australian singer-songwriter and pianist, born and raised in Melbourne.
+Sarah Renee De Bono (born 6 March 1992) is an Australian singer and pianist, born and raised in Melbourne.
 She participated on the first season of The Voice (Australia), coming in fourth place.
 Shortly after she signed a record deal with Universal Music Australia.
 On 24 June 2012, De Bono scored her first top 10 hit with "Beautiful", co-written and produced by Jhay C peaking at number four on the ARIA Singles Chart and was certified gold.
 Her debut album No Shame was released on 13 July 2012, which contained songs she performed on The Voice, as well as newly recorded covers.
 The album debuted at number seven on the ARIA Albums Chart.

 Life and career

 Early life

 De Bono grew up in the working-class suburb of Broadmeadows in Melbourne.
 She also worked as a singing teacher in a school in North Fawkner, Melbourne.
 In 2007 she won the Brimbank Idol competition after placing second in 2006.